abderrahmanBouanani/git-and-github-course/github challenges/challenge4.md

 ## 🏁 Completion

-Once you’ve done all three challenges:
+Once you’ve done all four challenges:

 * You’ll know how to use GitHub for your own projects.
 * You’ll understand how to collaborate on shared repos.